carl24tech/carl24tech/README.md

-## 👋Hello,am carl, am dedicated Software developer, the core founder of XTR Softwares.
+## 👋Hello,am carl, a dedicated Software developer and  the core founder of XTR Softwares.

 # 💻 Tech Stack: